 Sometimes scammers hack your account to poise as you and demand money from friends.
-I’m deeply sorry if you’ve gone through this and lost your age long accounts to hackers.
+I’m deeply sorry if you’ve gone through this and lost your age long social media accounts to hackers.
 Most victims of stolen social media accounts did not have to click on phishing links before getting hacked.

 How To Protect Your Social Media Accounts From Hackers

 Somewhere, someone is learning how to hack a social media account.
-This is awful, but there is little we can do about what others choose to do with their lives.
+This is bad, but there is little we can do about what others choose to do with their lives.
 The only duty you’re charged with is to keep your account safe.

 Use a Strong Password